Angels in Christianity

 The Assumption of the Virgin by Francesco Botticini (1475–1476) at the National Gallery London, shows three hierarchies and nine orders of angels, each with different characteristics.

-In Christianity, angels are the messengers of God, and take on varying roles throughout the Christian Bible.
-They serve primarily as messengers, but also as counsellors and guides throughout the Old and New Testaments.
+In Christianity, angels are the messengers of God, and take on varying roles throughout the Bible.
+They serve primarily as messengers but also as counsellors and guides throughout the Old and New Testaments.

 In the Bible

 attributes the guardianship of men to the angels.

 In Jesus warns not to despise children because "their angels in heaven always see the face of my Father in heaven." affirms that, like the angels, "those who are considered worthy of taking part in the age to come and in the resurrection from the dead will neither marry nor be given in marriage, and they can no longer die."

 General views

 Antiquity

+Belief in guardian angels can be traced throughout antiquity; for example, Menander and Plutarch (cf. Eusebius, "Praep.
+Evang.", xii) and Neo-Platonists, like Plotinus, held the view that guardian angels existed.

 In chapter V of Ignatius of Antioch's Letter to the Trallians, the bishop gives a listing of angels not unlike that later proposed by Pseudo-Dionysius.
 In his First Epistle of Clement, Clement of Rome exhorts his listeners to join the angels in praising God.
 Clement of Alexandria wrote that angels "breathe" in men's thoughts and reasonings, and "puts in" their hearts "strength" and a keener perception.
 Evagrius Ponticus spoke of the concept of angelic companions and angels as models for behavior.

 Augustine of Hippo remarks, the angels were experiencing something new as the creation of God unfolded.
 Augustine also considers that the 'good' angels seek at all times, to direct us towards the true source of happiness, God; that they encourage us in worship of God.